GEBNETI/payroll_backend/README.md

 - Job management tied to payrolls with salary tracking.
 - Bank management tied to organizations, used by employees for deposit info.
 - Employee management scoped to a division and payroll with job/bank validation.
+- Payroll concept catalog for earnings/deductions, including scope tracking.
+- Global concept definitions that capture the formula and optional condition for each global concept.
+- Employee-specific concept assignments with per-assignment amounts for individual concepts.
 - SurrealDB repository implementations plus in-memory doubles for integration tests.

 ## HTTP Endpoints